Winds of change blowing strongly in Union Cabinet - The Shillong Times

-NEW DELHI, June 11: Triggering off speculation about the long-awaited Cabinet reshuffle, Prime Minister Narendra Modi met Home Minister Amit Shah and party President J.P.
+New Delhi, June 12: Triggering off speculation about the long-awaited Cabinet reshuffle, Prime Minister Narendra Modi met Home Minister Amit Shah and party President J.P.
 Nadda on Friday.

 The meeting assumed even more significance after Uttar Pradesh Chief Minister Yogi Adityanath’s meetings with the same personages in the national capital.
 A reshuffle in Uttar Pradesh, which goes to the polls next year, is also not being ruled out.